Skip to content

 White noise feels too harsh Brown noise Deep, low-frequency rumble with almost no high-frequency hiss.
 Gentler on sensitive ears for all-night use.

 Supporting deep sleep stages Pink noise Northwestern University research directly linked pink noise to enhanced slow-wave oscillations and memory consolidation.
+See our pink noise sleep benefits guide.

 Relaxation and wind-down Green noise Nature-like mid-range profile is psychologically soothing.
 Good for pre-sleep routine in quiet rooms.